Menu

 Welcome to Year 5!

-Year 5 is taught by Ms Candlish, Mrs Lowe (Wed am), Mrs Davies (Wed pm), Mrs Liana-Stellmach (Fri pm) and Ms Francis.
+Year 5 is taught by Ms Candlish, Mrs Lowe (Wed am), Mrs Liana-Stellmach (Wed pm) and Miss Seymour.
 We are supported by the brilliant Mrs Yan.

-Our PE days for Term 3 are Tuesday and Friday.
+Our PE days for Term 4 are Wednesday and Friday.
 Please come to school wearing your school PE kit on these days, bringing school shoes in a separate bag to change into indoors if it is wet/muddy.
-Our PE in Term 3 will focus on invasion games and keeping healthy.
+Our PE in Term 4 will focus on problem solving and gymnastics.

 Our 'Drop Everything and Read' day is Thursday.
 Parents are invited to come into class and read with their child until the register is taken just before 9am.
 Please sign in at the school office in plenty of time, if attending, and please remember to leave with a school adult, via the office so that you can sign out too!
 Our library day is Friday - this is an opportunity to renew/return/withdraw books from the school library.